 The Kodály and Orff Schulwerk Methods

-Across the first four weeks of this Semester, I engaged with two of the most significant strands of music pedagogy: the Kodály method and the Orff Schulwerk approach.
+Across the first four weeks of this Semester, I immersed myself within two of the most significant strands of music pedagogy: the Kodály method and the Orff Schulwerk approach.
 Much of this learning occurred through active music-making by singing, moving, clapping, improvising, playing instruments, and musical games.
-In learning through making the music first, I began to see how these philosophies highlighted the performance of music, and backgrounded and embedded the theory throughout the lessons.
+In this method of learning through making the music first, I began to see how these philosophies are built around the performing of music, and backgrounded and embedded the theory throughout the lessons.
 Experiencing these approaches from the perspective of a student allowed me to reflect on what elements of each philosophy I wish to implement in my own teaching, and how they will shape the educator I aim to be.

-The Orff Schulwerk approach is a complementary pedagogical method, and I found its focus on embodied learning and improvisation to work well in tandem with the Kodály method.
-Its emphasis on combining music and movement, as well as incorporating body percussion, ostinato and layered ensemble part work helped create a strong sense of collective music-making.
+The Orff Schulwerk approach is a complementary pedagogical method, and I found its focus on embodied learning to work well in tandem with the Kodály method.
+Its emphasis on combining music and movement, as well as incorporating body percussion, ostinato and layered ensemble part work helped to create a strong sense of collaboration in the classroom.
 This approach made me reflect on the often dominance of the Western art music tradition, and how its separation of music and movement is anomalous to the vast majority of musical traditions worldwide where the two are inseparable.
-I found that approaching musical concepts in this kinesthetic way made them immediately tangible, and how teaching through these methods can help support diverse learners who may rely more on movement to understand rhythm and develop a sense of beat.
+I found that approaching musical concepts in this kinesthetic way also made them immediately tangible, and how teaching through these methods can help support diverse learners who may rely more on movement to understand rhythm and develop a sense of beat.

-Working within the Kodály and Orff frameworks really highlighted how essential it is to have confident vocal modelling, and the role of the teacher as facilitator in establishing a supportive learning environment.
-I found that moving beyond simple direct instruction and teaching as part of the collective provides a way in for all types of learners, and ensures that every student has an opportunity to be actively engaged at all times.
+Working and learning within the Kodály and Orff methods really highlighted to me how essential it is to have confident vocal modelling, and the role of the teacher as facilitator in establishing a supportive learning environment.
+I found that moving beyond simple direct instruction and teaching as part of the collective provided a way in for all types of learners, and ensures that every student has an opportunity to be actively engaged at all times.

-Considering these pedagogical philosophies together, I can see how each contributes distinctively to my emerging professional identity.
+When I reflect on these pedagogical philosophies together, I can see how each contributes distinctively to my emerging professional identity.
 Kodály offered a framework for building musical literacy through a clear structure, as well as providing musical systems such as solfa and ta-ti-ti.
-Orff emphasised creative exploration, embodiment, and inclusive engagement through kinesthetic learning.
-Experiencing these approaches practically broadened my understanding of the variety of pedagogical methods, and reinforced to me the idea that music education is inherently diverse.
+Orff meanwhile emphasised musical embodiment, and allows for inclusive engagement through kinesthetic learning.
+Experiencing both of these approaches practically broadened my understanding of the variety of pedagogical methods, and opened up my worldview to engaging with different methods of learning.

 Below are some explainer videos of both Kodály and Orff Schulwerk.